A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Introduction

-\looseness=-1 In addition to differences in their approximations, these estimators may be incorporated into the objective in different ways: previous work on RLHF with PPO~\citep{ouyang2022training} adds the KL penalty to the task reward (\ie, no direct gradients); methods such as GRPO~\citep{shao2024deepseekmath,guo2025deepseek} popularized adding the KL term directly to the loss.
+In addition to differences in their approximations, these estimators may be incorporated into the objective in different ways: RLHF with PPO~\citep{ouyang2022training} adds the KL penalty to the task reward (\ie, no direct gradients); methods such as GRPO~\citep{shao2024deepseekmath,guo2025deepseek} popularized adding it directly to the loss.
 The choice of the estimator, regularization coefficient, and whether it is added to the reward or directly to the loss can have a significant effect on the training stability, convergence rate, and out-of-distribution generalization of the trained models.
-Moreover, \citet{tang2025few} and \citet{zhang2025design} identified that some of these choices lead to biased estimates of the true gradient.
+Moreover, previous work \citep{tang2025few,zhang2025design} has identified that some of these choices lead to biased estimates of the true gradient.
 For example, using the KL estimator in the loss function, as popularized by GRPO, results in biased gradients and therefore does not optimize the intended reverse KL-regularized objective.

-These issues have propagated to widely used public libraries, leading to potentially incorrect results when using KL regularization~\citep{sheng2025hybridflow,vonwerra2022trl,hu2024openrlhf,cui2025process}.
-These findings highlight that while KL regularization is ubiquitous in RL training of LLMs, the implementation details are poorly understood and often overlooked.
+While KL regularization is ubiquitous in RL training of LLMs and theoretically well-understood, the implementation details are often overlooked.
+Indeed, incorrect gradient estimators have propagated to widely used public libraries, leading to potentially incorrect results when using KL regularized objectives~\citep{sheng2025hybridflow,vonwerra2022trl,hu2024openrlhf,cui2025process}.
+Furthermore, while existing work has primarily focused on analyzing GRPO-style KL regularization \citep{zhang2025design}, there is lack of sufficient investigation on the full design space of KL-regularized objectives for RL (\Cref{tab:overview}).

+\textbf{In this work, we fill this gap by extending the analysis of prior work \citep{tang2025few}, making it more explicit in the context of \textit{sequence-level} reverse KL as the objective, and providing a systematic empirical exploration of the space of design choices when using KL regularization}.
+We study this in the context of reinforcement learning with verifiable rewards~\citep[RLVR;][]{trung2024reft,lambert2025tulu}, which has become the dominant paradigm for improving the reasoning abilities of LLMs.
+Specifically, we investigate two commonly used \emph{unbiased} estimators of reverse KL divergence in on-policy settings -- the naïve or $\naive$ estimator, and the Schulman or \lowvar estimator~\citep{schulman2020kl}.